 The majority of passengers in the rear seat are traditionally children, teens and older adults.
 However, the rise of transportation network companies (TNCs) and ride-hail/rideshare vehicles has increased the number of rear seat passengers in geographical areas in which they are prevalent.
 In 2012, Congress passed a law directing the U.S. DOT to issue a final rule by October 2015 requiring rear seat belt reminders in all new motor vehicles.
-To date, the U.S. DOT has not issued any standard despite being egregiously past the Congressional deadline.
-Additionally, infants and young children unknowingly left in the rear seats of vehicles tragically resulting in death or severe injuries due to hypothermia is a serious but solvable safety problem.
-Detection and alert systems are available and affordable that can indicate when a child is left unattended in a vehicle and initiate an alarm.
-NHTSA needs to expeditiously issue a standard requiring this inexpensive technology in all new cars.
+To date, the U.S. DOT has not issued any standard despite being egregiously past the congressional deadline.
+Additionally, infants and young children left in or independently accessing vehicles tragically resulting in death or severe injuries due to hyperthermia is a serious but solvable safety problem.
+Detection and alert systems are available and affordable that can indicate when a child is unattended in a vehicle and initiate an alert.
+The IIJA requires NHTSA to issue a minimum performance standard requiring a reminder system in all new cars.
+It is critical that the final rule requires the system to detect the presence of an occupant in a vehicle.